 Traditional music in Nigeria

-Traditional Nigerian music is primarily vocal-driven and relies on strong harmonies and complex rhythms.
-Popular instruments include talking drums, shakers, and bells.
-These instruments are often combined to create an intricate and captivating sound.
+Nigerian traditional music is predominantly vocal-driven with strong harmonies and complex rhythms.
+Among the popular instruments used are; talking drums, shakers and bells that can be combined to produce an intricate yet captivating sound.

 Traditional music in Nigeria is a dynamic and ever-changing art form.
 As the country continues to grow and develop, so too does its traditional music.
 Through its music, Nigeria has been able to express its culture’s richness and keep its unique history alive.